Skip Navigation

 By Plane

-São Paulo-Guarulhos International Airport (GRU) is the busiest airport in Brazil and located about 25 km from the city centre.
-This airport is a major hub for South America making it possible to fly anywhere in South America from here and Brazil.
-The passenger traffic is split between two terminals and has over 260 check in counters.
-Over 39 domestic and international airlines from this airport serving 28 different countries and over 100 cities in Brazil and the world.
+Sao Paulo-Guarulhos International Airport (GRU) is the busiest airport in Brazil and located about 25 kilometres from the city centre.
+This airport is a major hub for South America making it possible to fly almost from any major city in South America and Brazil to and from here.
+The passenger traffic is split between two terminals and has over 260 check-in counters.
+Around 40 airlines from this airport serve dozens of cities in Brazil, and countries in South America and beyond.
+Some of the main international cities served are Buenos Aires, Mexico City, New York JFK, Amsterdam, Toronto, Beijing, Madrid, Paris, Miami, Tokyo, Los Angeles, Seoul, Lima, Frankfurt, Johannesburg, Chicago, Lisbon and London.

 By Train